shaileshdev4/pa-tools-mcp/docs/sharp-on-mcp.md

-# SHARP on MCP

-While the scope of this effort will expand over time, our initial release focuses on defining an open-source specification and framework for building MCP servers that can be plugged into any FHIR server.

-It is designed for remote, server-hosted execution, using HTTP+SSE/Streamable HTTP for communication.
-We do not include stdio execution.
-This aligns with “Remote" in SHARP.
+# Scope and Components

+The scope of the Standardized Healthcare Agent Remote Protocol (SHARP) is designed for future expansion.

+**Remote Execution Paradigm:**
+SHARP-on-MCP is explicitly designed for remote, server-hosted execution leveraging Server-Sent Events (SSE) or Streamable HTTP mechanisms for efficient data exchange.
+This design choice emphatically aligns with the "Remote" aspect embedded within the SHARP acronym, and deliberately excludes support for local stdio (standard input/output) execution models.

+**Extensibility Beyond FHIR:**
-While FHIR is the primary initial use case, the specification is intentionally extensible and supports integration with other healthcare and research data sources.
+Although FHIR integration represents the primary initial use case, the SHARP-on-MCP specification is intentionally designed for extensibility.
+It supports seamless integration with a broad spectrum of other healthcare and research data sources and services, anticipating future needs and diverse application requirements.

+**Core Components and Principles:**

-Inspired by the principles behind SMART on FHIR and CDS Hooks, the SHARP on MCP initiative includes:
+Inspired by the robust architectural principles behind established standards such as SMART on FHIR and CDS Hooks, the SHARP-on-MCP initiative comprises the following key components:

-- A draft specification
+- SHARP-on-MCP Specification: A comprehensive draft specification detailing the protocol for remote MCP server communication and interaction.
-- MCP Server templates in multiple programming languages
+- MCP Server Templates: Reference implementations and foundational code templates for MCP servers, provided in multiple programming languages to accelerate developer adoption and streamline implementation.
-- A testing harness provided by MeldRx
+- A Testing Harness: A dedicated testing harness, provided by MeldRx, designed to facilitate rigorous validation and ensure compliance of developed MCP servers with the SHARP-on-MCP specification.

-Together, these components will help developers rapidly build, validate, and deploy modular MCP servers supporting a wide range of LLM-driven applications across healthcare.
+Collectively, these integrated components aim to empower developers to rapidly build, validate, and deploy modular, interoperable MCP servers.
+This infrastructure will support a wide range of sophisticated Large Language Model (LLM)-driven applications, fostering innovation and enhancing capabilities across the healthcare ecosystem.